Dipti2001/voice-ai-poc/README.md

 3. Configure:
    - **Name**: Agent's display name
    - **Type**: Sales, Support, Information, etc.
+   - **Use Case**: Inbound Only, Outbound Only, or Both
    - **Voice**: Choose from Aura Asteria, Orion, or Luna
    - **Phone Number**: Optional dedicated number
    - **Prompt**: Personality and instructions

+### Managing Contacts

+1. Navigate to the "Contacts" tab
+2. Click "Add Contact" to create new contacts
+3. Fill in contact details:
+   - Name, phone number, email, company
+   - Notes and tags for organization
+4. Use the search bar to find contacts quickly
+5. Click "Call" directly from any contact card

 ### Example Agent Prompt
 ```